 About a mile-and-a-half southeast of Sucia is Matia Island—another incredibly remote and beautiful oasis.
 Matia spans 145 acres and is part of the San Juan Island Wildlife Refuge.
-Matia only has two mooring buoys, so if you’re lucky enough to get a spot, you can usually explore the island in seclusion.
+Matia only has two mooring buoys and a small dock, so if you’re lucky enough to get a spot, you can usually explore the island in seclusion.
 Camping spots are available on the island, as is a helpful kiosk that details the island’s hiking trails.
 While exploring, you might even find traces of the “Hermit of Matia”—the infamous squatter who lived on the island in seclusion for more than 30 years.

 The northernmost island in the San Juans, Patos sits right above Sucia and offers more than 200 acres of Washington State Park land.
 The most iconic sight on Patos is the Patos Island Light Station.
 Built in 1893, the station used to serve as a pivotal beacon for ships transiting Boundary Pass and the Strait of Georgia.

 Moorage is available in Active Cove on the west side of the island.
-Much like Matia, this island only offers two mooring buoys, so get there early if you want a spot!
+Much like Matia, this island only offers two mooring buoys and limited space to anchor, so get there early if you want a spot!
 If you’d like to learn what it was like living on Patos, check out Helen Glidden’s novel, The Light on the Island, based on Gidden’s experience living there as a child with her 12 siblings.

 Considered one of the best marinas on the west coast, Roche Harbor is a quaint harbor that boasts plenty of art, history, and fine dining!
 Tour the historic Hotel de Haro where Teddy Roosevelt enjoyed his favorite baths or visit the Lady of Good Voyage Church, built in the 1880s.
 The Reserve Sculpture Garden is also a site to behold—the 19-acre garden showcases a rotating exhibit of 100 sculptures made from bronze, stone, wood, metal, glass, and clay.
 You can also tour the McMillin Mausoleum, where the harbor’s original founder and family are buried; the mausoleum’s “Afterglow Vista” is an impressive (and slightly eery) pillared structure that houses a massive limestone table, chairs, and tomb.